emiyl/psvimgtools-frontend/README.md

 2. Remove 'Topics' app Easyinstaller

+Common Problems:
+1. It doesnt open

+This could be for a whole lot of reasons. but the two most common reasons ive seen is the following: you dont have QCMA installed. if you do have QCMA installed, the SECOUND most common reason: is that you have never connected your PSVita with QCMA before just plug in the USB Cable and wait for it to detect it, (you can also connect via WIFI)

+it should also be noted that it might cause a problem if it is your first time running the program however you do not have internet access (or access to cma.henkaku.xyz) this might cause a problem like this as well.

+If your problem is something other than these, please open an issue on this github.

 For noobs: No this doesnt enable piracy, (except for epsp..)
 And No this isnt going to lead to a 3.63 spoof for games or PSN. you cannot run vita homebrew with this (only psp) hidden applications and uricaller dont acturally execute any applications.